laixinn/TGB/README.md

 if website is unaccessible, please use [this link](https://tgb-website.pages.dev/) instead.

-### Running Example Methods
+### Reproduce Our Results

-- For the dynamic link property prediction task, see the [`examples/linkproppred`](https://github.com/shenyangHuang/TGB/tree/main/examples/linkproppred) folder for example scripts to run TGN, DyRep and EdgeBank on TGB datasets.
+- For the dynamic link property prediction task, see the `examples/linkproppred/*/tgn-ours.py`
-- For the dynamic node property prediction task, see the [`examples/nodeproppred`](https://github.com/shenyangHuang/TGB/tree/main/examples/nodeproppred) folder for example scripts to run TGN, DyRep and EdgeBank on TGB datasets.
+- For the dynamic node property prediction task, see the `examples/nodeproppred/*/tgn-ours.py`

-- For all other baselines, please see the [TGB_Baselines](https://github.com/fpour/TGB_Baselines) repo.
+### Key Modification

+- Tensorized TGN can be found in `modules/memory_module.py`

 ### Acknowledgments
 We thank the [OGB](https://ogb.stanford.edu/) team for their support throughout this project and sharing their website code for the construction of [TGB website](https://tgb.complexdatalab.com/).